FailAcademy/learning/web-dev-foundation/_slides/01-html-css/04-css-layout-slides.md

 We can specify:

-- `background-color`: an RGBa or hexadecimal color code
+- `background-color`: an RGBa, HSLa, hexadecimal, or named color code
 - `background-image`: an URL of a background image (in parantheses)

 ---